Three steps for making the world a better place

 The World Humanitarian Summit

-Mercy Corps will be joining other international organizations, world leaders and the private sector for the first-ever World Humanitarian Summit to address a humanitarian system that is no longer capable of meeting exponentially growing need in a world facing a confluence of displacement, crisis and fragility.
+Mercy Corps will be joining other international organizations, world leaders and the private sector for the first-ever World Humanitarian Summit to address a humanitarian system that is no longer capable of meeting an exponentially growing need in a world facing a confluence of displacement, crisis and fragility.